These regular high school students are more culturally diverse than one may think. All the way from Germany and Spain.

 “I think that they are hopefully having a positive experience here at Altoona, and learning the language, and becoming more familiar with American culture.
 I would love to do it as often as any student would like to come,” Patton said.
 “Really, I would encourage our students to study in other countries, if that’s possible for them.
 I would love to host more, should the opportunity arise.”

-The benefits of exchange programs, which help foster understanding of different cultures, people and more.
+Exchange programs help foster understanding of different cultures, people and more.

 “Exchange programs bring tremendous benefits, fostering mutual understanding and enriching our school community,” Mitchell said.
 “The last five years, the administration has allowed us to offer the opportunity to host a student and also travel to Germany as part of the Friendship Connection program.
 Hoffmann’s visit took place outside the regular time frame, usually around Easter, due to personal scheduling conflicts.”